c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 a.
 Go to the DRAC website.
 Click `Register <https://ccdb.alliancecan.ca/security/login>`_ to initiate a new account.

 b.
-Agree with the policy and submit your acceptance
+Agree with the policy and submit your acceptance.

 c.
-Fill the form and submit it.
+Fill in the required fields of the form and submit it.

 .. admonition:: Students / Post-Doc / Other Sponsored Users
    :class: note